Nebraska Revised Statute 48-648

 (5) The professional employer organization shall report and pay combined tax, penalties, and interest owed for wages earned by worksite employees under the client's employer account number using the client's combined tax rate.
 The client is liable for the payment of unpaid combined tax, penalties, and interest owed for wages paid to worksite employees, and the worksite employees shall be considered employees of the client for purposes of the Employment Security Law.

-(6) The Commissioner of Labor may require by rule and regulation that each employer subject to the Employment Security Law shall submit to the commissioner quarterly wage reports on such forms and in such manner as the commissioner may prescribe.
+The commissioner shall remit the annual administrative and operational support fee to the State Treasurer for credit to the Contractor, Business, and Professional Employer Organization Registration Cash Fund.
+If the balance of the Contractor, Business, and Professional Employer Organization Registration Cash Fund reaches or exceeds fifteen million dollars at the close of any fiscal year, the commissioner shall, by rule and regulation, ratably reduce the annual administrative and operational support fee for the subsequent year in an amount sufficient to maintain the fund balance at or below such amount.
 The commissioner may require any employer whose annual payroll for either of the two preceding calendar years has equaled or exceeded one hundred thousand dollars to file wage reports by an electronic method approved by the commissioner, except when the employer establishes to the satisfaction of the commissioner that filing by an electronic method would create a hardship for the employer.
 The quarterly wage reports shall be used by the commissioner to make monetary determinations of claims for benefits.